INTRODUCTION TO HAVELOCK ISLAND

 Think of white sandy beaches, turquoise waters, and some of the best diving in the continent, Havelock has a well-justified fame for being a wonderland for travellers.
 Laze around on its secluded beaches, or explore its dense and serene mangroves; swim among exotic corals while you indulge in scuba diving or go out there and explore the wilderness on long jungle treks – Havelock has it all!

-HAVELOCK IN A GLANCE
+HAVELOCK ISLAND AT A GLANCE

 - Thanks to the pristine beaches and crystal clear waters, Havelock is the most visited island in the Andaman Archipelago.